permaweb/payments/README.md

 # Permaweb Payments Library

+> WARNING: This is an experimental library, focused on the Universal Data License.

 The Permaweb Payments library is a powerful tool that simplifies the handling of licensing workflows and payments on the permaweb.
 It provides an easy-to-use API for developers to integrate licensing functionality into their applications and interact with the Arweave blockchain.

 ## Features